MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 1. Search **Machine Learning Studio Workspace** and select **Create**.

 1. Enter the required details to [create the workspace](https://docs.microsoft.com/azure/machine-learning/studio/create-workspace).
-Choose the **Web service plan pricing tier** based on the size of data you plan to import from Customer Insights.
+Choose the **Web service plan pricing tier** based on the amount of data you plan to import from Customer Insights.
 For best performance, select the **Location** that is geographically closest to you.

-1. After creating the resource, the Machine Learning Studio workspace dashboard appears.
+1. After creating the resource, the Machine Learning Studio workspace dashboard will appear.
 Select **Launch Machine Learning Studio**.

    :::image type="content" source="media/azure-machine-learning-studio.png" alt-text="Azure Machine Learning Studio user interface":::

 ## Work with Azure Machine Learning Studio

-You can now create a new experiment, or you can import an existing experiment template from the sample gallery.
-As part of Customer Insights, we provide sample experiments for three standard scenarios.
+You can now create a new experiment, or import an existing experiment template from the sample gallery.
+Customer Insights includes sample experiments for three standard scenarios:

 - [Churn prediction](#churn-analysis)

 - [Customer lifetime value](#customer-lifetime-value-prediction)

 - [Product recommendation or next best action](#productrecommendation-or-next-best-action)

-You’ll find them in the template gallery.

 1. If you create a new experiment or use an experiment template from the gallery, you need to configure the **Import Data** properties.
 Use the guided experience or directly provide details to access the Azure Blob Storage with your Customer Insights data.